 The Middle East is synonymous with good food and over-zealous smokers.
 The poorer the town or village and the more you will see chain smoking in younger populations.
 You see it in the teeth.
 We know smoking is a vice that is not good to start.

 Middle Eastern vices are not the same that you find in America or Europe.
-Americans and Canadians love cannabis now, and everywhere in Canada, and in more than half of the US States, you will have no problem with this vice –- finding what to smoke, vape or eat in CBD oils, THC vape pens, whatever your passion.
+In the Middle East it’s about hashish.
+Americans and Canadians love cannabis now, and everywhere in Canada, and in more than half of the US States, you will have no problem with this vice.
 It is even being given out as medicine to help epilepsy, anxiety, pain from cancer.

 One of the most popular Middle East vices are hookah or shisha pipe smoking (nargila in Israel), which are those big Arabian-styled smoking pipes that look like they are from Aladdin’s cave.
 They get stuffed with a fruit flavored tobacco which is just as, even maybe more dangerous than regular cigarettes if you read some of our past articles.
 Don’t be fooled by the sweet smelling aroma.

 Ghat, khat or gat is another vice that started in Yemen, but if you look around the markets around the Middle East you will find ghat leaves for sale – even in Israel.
 They give a moderate to mild high, and the most addictive part of ghat might be behavioural as it might be the only activity some people in Yemen want to do.
 It’s been creating some environmental problems in Yemen too.

 It is estimated that people in Yemen eat as much as 500 grams of the stuff each day, and seem to be content to enjoy just sitting around and being mildly intoxicated by its effects, which many say are a substitute for the favorite vice of the west –– alcohol –– (officially banned in Muslim Yemen), tobacco, and certain mild narcotics like hashish.